Kingston Lacy’s global collections and connections to slavery

 Frances’s dowry was extensive, and it seems likely that her marriage settlement was responsible for renovations to Kingston Lacy, although further research is currently being undertaken to understand this.

 Frances and Henry had six children, one of whom was William John Bankes (1786–1855).
 William inherited Kingston Lacy in 1834 and was responsible for its ongoing decoration and transformation into an Italianate palace.

 Slave-ownership was abolished in Britain's colonies in 1833.
 In 1836, two years after inheriting Kingston Lacy, William made an unsuccessful compensation claim to the British Government as a Woodley trustee for 172 enslaved people on St Kitts.
-He had already begun rebuilding Kingston Lacy, an ambitious project that lasted betwen 1845 and 1841.
+He had already begun rebuilding Kingston Lacy, an ambitious project that lasted betwen c.1835 and 1855.

 Building a collection

 Many pieces in Kingston Lacy's collection were acquired by William Bankes.

 Born into a life of privilege, William became a notable Egyptologist, accumulating the largest collection of Egyptian antiquities in private hands anywhere in Britain.